 Electronic Fingerprint Submission (Livescan)

 Applicants for an educator license are encouraged to submit fingerprints electronically via Livescan.
-Department-approved Livescan vendors are currently located in Las Vegas, Mesquite, Nye County, Carson City, Reno, Ely and Elko; once you have submitted your licensure application and payment through OPAL, you will receive a verification email containing a link to a list of these approved vendors.
+Once you have submitted your licensure application and payment through OPAL, you will receive a verification email containing a link to a list of Department-approved Livescan vendors.
 If there is not an approved Livescan location in the area of the state where you live, you will have to submit a fingerprint card in order for us to complete your background check.
-Most Nevada law enforcement agencies and school districts will not submit fingerprints via Livescan for the Department of Education, but can take your prints and give you a fingerprint card.
+Most Nevada law enforcement agencies and school districts will not submit fingerprints via Livescan for the Department of Education, but can take your prints and give you a fingerprint card to turn in.